NixOS/cabal2nix/hackage2nix/README.md

 cd cabal2nix
-git clone git@github.com:NixOS/nixpkgs.git # replace this with your fork git clone https://github.com/commercialhaskell/all-cabal-hashes.git --branch hackage hackage cabal install
+git clone git@github.com:NixOS/nixpkgs.git # replace this with your fork git clone https://github.com/commercialhaskell/all-cabal-hashes.git --branch hackage hackage
+# For high reproducibility and pinned nixpkgs for native dependencies
+# (you can leave `--nix` off on NixOS, or if you don't have nix installed):
+stack --nix build
+# Alternatively, to use Cabal's resolver:
+cabal install
 ```